-Other Information
+Supplementary Information

-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise LTF's financial statements.
-The Schedule of Disbursements (Schedule) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The schedule of disbursements is presented for purposes of additional analysis and is not a required part of the financial statements.
+The schedule of disbursements is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of disbursements is fairly stated, in all material respects, in relation to the financial statements as a whole.